Theory of topological spin Josephson junctions

-In following subsections we will develop the low-energy continuum theory with the aid of fermionic descriptions.
-Given translation symmetry under periodic boundary conditions, the bulk spectrum of the isolated anisotropic XY spin chain reads \cite{LiebAoP1961}:
+In the following subsections, we will focus on the low-energy sectors, with the aid of fermionic descriptions, utilizing both a continuum theory and full lattice diagonalization.
+Given translation symmetry under periodic boundary conditions, the bulk spectrum of the isolated anisotropic XY spin chain reads \cite{LiebAP1961}

 where $k$ is the wave number after the Fourier transformation.
-When $\gamma\neq0$ the spectrum is always gapped except at $|g|=2t$ where the system undergoes a quantum phase transition.
-In the case of $|g|<2t$, the fermionic chain will be in a topological phase where Majorana fermions appear at the edges if we cut off the chain, and the corresponding topological invariant is characterized by the topological winding number $\mathcal{W}=1$ (see Appx.~\ref{Appx:SpinChain} for details).
-However, if $|g|>2t$ such edges modes will disappear, the chain enters the trivial phase and the value of the topological winding number goes to zero.
-Fig.~\ref{Fig:Schematic}(c) depicts the wavefunction of the JW Majorana bound state (MBS) in the presence of a phase bias between two superconducting parts.
-Note that the middle sector is gapped in the trivial regime $|g|>2t$, which hinders the occurrence of the supercurrent and makes the chain insulated.
+When $\gamma\neq0$, the spectrum is always gapped except at $|g|=2t$ where the system undergoes a quantum phase transition.
+In the case of $|g|<2t$, the fermionic chain will be in a topological phase where Majorana fermions appear at the edges if we cut off the chain, and the corresponding topological invariant is characterized by the topological winding number $\mathcal{W}=1$ (see Appendix~\ref{Appx:SpinChain} for details).
+However, if $|g|>2t$ such edge modes will disappear, the chain enters the trivial phase, and the value of the topological winding number goes to zero.
+Figure~\ref{Fig:Schematic}(c) depicts the wave function of the JW Majorana bound state (MBS) in the presence of a phase bias between two superconducting parts.
+Note that the middle sector is gapped in the trivial regime $|g|>2t$, which hinders the occurrence of the supercurrent and makes the chain insulating.
 Since we are interested in the JEs pertaining to the supercurrent, we will only focus on the topological regime in the whole paper.